rtw878/thoth/README.md

 ## Citation

-If you use Historia Scribe in your research, please cite:
+If you use Thoth in your research, please cite:

 *[TODO: Add citation information]*